Docs

 Frequently Asked Questions

-Should webhook auth live in trigger config or in :requires?
+Should webhook auth live in interface config or in :requires?

 Both.
-Trigger config declares auth behavior; :requires declares where secret material is bound.
+Interface config declares auth behavior; :requires declares where secret material is bound.

 Can I keep webhooks unauthenticated in production?

-No. Public webhooks should use authenticated trigger config.
+No. Public webhooks should use authenticated interface config.

 Related